Patturisrinivas/AWS/README.md

 ## DAY5
 ### 46. How do you handle duplicate event notifications:
-           Implement idempotency in Lambda functions to process events only once
+           Implement idempotency in Lambda functions to process events only once Duplicate event notifications in AWS can occur due to the at-least-once delivery guarantee of services like SNS, SQS, and EventBridge.
+To handle duplicates effectively, I use idempotency, deduplication mechanisms, and state tracking to ensure events are processed only once.
+           In a project where we processed order events from an SQS queue, we noticed occasional duplicate messages.
+To resolve this, we used an SQS FIFO queue with MessageDeduplicationId, ensuring that duplicate messages within a 5-minute window were automatically discarded.
+Additionally, we implemented DynamoDB conditional writes to check if an order ID already existed before processing it, ensuring complete idempotency.
+          Idempotency:
+                    I design Lambda functions to produce the same result even if the event is processed multiple times.
+                    For example, in DynamoDB, I use conditional writes (e.g., attribute_not_exists(id)) to ensure an item is inserted only if it doesn't already exist.
+          Deduplication with Message Attributes (SQS FIFO Queues):
+                    If using Amazon SQS FIFO queues, I take advantage of the MessageDeduplicationId to ensure duplicate messages within a 5-minute window are ignored.
+          Event Deduplication Using External Storage:
+                    I use DynamoDB or ElastiCache (Redis) to store event IDs and check if an event has already been processed before proceeding.
+                    TTL (Time-to-Live) in Redis helps maintain a temporary cache of processed event IDs.
+          Using AWS Lambda Destinations & SQS DLQ:
+                    If events are processed asynchronously, I configure Lambda Destinations or an SQS Dead-Letter Queue (DLQ) to track duplicate or failed events and analyze patterns.
+          De-duplication via Business Logic:
+                    Instead of relying solely on AWS mechanisms, I sometimes implement deduplication at the application level by tracking the state of an operation (e.g., checking if a transaction has already been processed before proceeding).
 ### 47. What are S3 Access Points:
            S3 Access Points provide a customized way to manage access to S3 buckets by allowing you to create dedicated endpoints with specific permissions for different               applications, teams, or workloads.
            Instead of managing bucket-wide policies, you can create multiple access points, each with its own access policy, simplifying access control in large-scale                  environments.